FLIT, by Dennis Milam Bensie

-Flit: A Poetry Mashup of Classic Literature ($11.95, 128 pages, ISBN: 978-1-60381-323-5), a collection of poems by Seattle wigmaker and memoirist Dennis Milam Bensie, each selecting words from a work of classic literature to create snapshots of gay life and culture.
+Flit: A Poetry Mashup of Classic Literature (128 pages), a collection of poems by Seattle wigmaker and memoirist Dennis Milam Bensie, each selecting words from a work of classic literature to create snapshots of gay life and culture.

 The Advocate voted Bensie’s first memoir, Shorn: Toys to Men, “One of the Best Overlooked Books of 2011.”
 The New York Journal of Books called Shorn: “Bracingly honest.”
 The Library Journal recommended it as “particularly topical in these days of bullying stories and gay teens committing suicide.”
 One Gay American was a finalist for both the Next Generation Indie Book Awards and the Indie Excellence Book Awards.